ASPIRE is a student organization associated with the alumni club Stanford Professionals in Real Estate (SPIRE).

 Emmanuel Assa is currently a Coterminal student in the class of 2018, pursuing a Bachelor's Degree in Environmental Engineering and a Masters' in Management Science and Engineering.
 He's currently attempting to find ways to combine environmental technology, affordability, and financial viability to create vibrant long-term housing communities in the Bay Area and beyond.
 A North Carolina native, Emmanuel is also interested in the dichotomies of urban and rural communities and how each require nuanced housing solutions.
 He's spent his past summers interning with the management consulting firm BCG in San Francisco and Australia, and is enthusiastic about promoting public good through the private sector.
 In his free time, Emmanuel is an avid reader, music enthusiast, and wannabe adventurer.

 Moom is currently studying Architectural Design at Stanford University.
 Before coming to the US, he won a full-ride King’s Scholarship awarded to top 9 students in Thailand to pursue undergraduate study abroad.
-His interest has been in real estate development and finance since high school.
-He is also working for the Parkmerced Development Team at Maximus Real Estate Partners in San Francisco.
+Over his past summers, he has worked as an executive trainee for MQDC, a leading Thai developer behind The Residences at Mandarin Oriental Bangkok, and Waldorf Astoria Bangkok.
+Additionally, he also interned with Parkmerced Development Team at Maximus Real Estate Partners in San Francisco.
+In his free time, Moom is eager to draw, run and travel.

 Marco Lorenzon (‘20) is an Economics major with an interest in finance and market design.
 He is interested in housing development in the Bay Area, and how technology can be applied to the real estate world to increase access in thick markets.
 On campus, Marco is involved with Stanford Consulting, Stanford Finance, and The Charles R. Blyth Fund.
 In his free time, Marco enjoys experimenting with food, playing tennis, skiing, and traveling.